jtabola/COMP3016-CW1/README.md

   - `map2.txt`: Second level of the game.
   - `map3.txt`: Third level of the game.
   - `map4.txt`: Fourth level of the game that the player can access after completing all the previous levels and buying it from the shop.
+  - `player_data.txt`: Player's information that should be automatically generated with default values at game start.

 Make sure you have the necessary environment, libraries, and resources set up before running the project.